koenrane/KR-new-site/content/do-a-cost-benefit-analysis-of-your-technology-usage.md

 - I _never ever use my phone on the toilet.
 Ever._ This has served me well and seems like a pure win.

 [^1]:
-    This is only a sufficient condition; the app need not be the child of a billion-dollar company.
+    The app need not be the child of a billion-dollar company.
 For example, I oft ragebaited myself about the culture war via _Marginal Revolution_ and _Hacker News_.
 I even tend to get anxious about _LessWrong_ usage, and I know that the team deliberately refrained from attention-hacks like red notifications.

     Even while using my Notion to edit this post and supervise research, I saw a red “5 notifications” marker, which gave me an overwhelming urge to _see what the notifications are_.
 With great effort, I ignored the impulse, and deleted the element with my adblocker.